minirplus/youkutuner/README.md

 * Create a folder.
 * Put all the files to the folder.
 * Load unpacked extension in chrome chrome://extensions/ and select the folder created above
+* When on youku player page, click the buttom of extension.
 * All Done!

 ## Thanks